skaji/CPAN-Mirror-Tiny/README.md

 As seeing from the above examples, you can specify `author` in `\%option`.
 If you omit `author`, default `VENDOR` is used.

-**CAUTION**: Currently, the distribution name for git repository is somthing like `S/SK/SKAJI/Carl-0.01-9188c0e.tar.gz`, where `0.01` is the version and `9188c0e` is `git rev-parse --short HEAD`.
+**CAUTION**: Currently, the distribution name for git repository is something like `S/SK/SKAJI/Carl-0.01-9188c0e.tar.gz`, where `0.01` is the version and `9188c0e` is `git rev-parse --short HEAD`.
 However this naming convention is likely to change.
 Do not depend on this!